pdickson2/pdickson2.github.io/qgisModel.md

 The second plot relates direction from the city center and hispanic/latinx population in Milwaukee by census tract.
 [Polar Plot Direction and Hispanic Ethnicity](directionplotnew.html)

 This exercise draws up the question of GIS and its divergent perceptions as a tool and a science.
+While GIS seems to be a tool for reaching final conclusions, the function of models and quantitative results necessitate the discussion of GIS as a science.
+Largely, this debate stems from the variety of definitions of 'science' itself and calls into question the immense value society places on the sciences (Wright, Goodchild, & Proctor, 1997).

 [Back to Main Page](https://pdickson2.github.io/)